Close reading: Examples

-Teaching close reading
+Teaching close reading in the United States

 The push for more close-reading instruction in primary and secondary education is partially due to increased feedback from college professors in the early-mid 2000s that students were arriving in university classrooms with few comprehension skills.
 The increased demand for students to acquire concrete skills in high school that they would need in transitioning to higher education and to adult life culminated in the creation of the Common Core State Standards in 2009.
 Since then, there has been a push for English language arts (ELA) teachers, especially at the secondary level, to help students develop close-reading strategies.
 Several of the ELA standards for reading literature require students to be able to cite direct textual evidence, and to analyze words in context.
 For example, CCSS.ELA-Literacy.RL.9-10.4 asks students to "Determine the meaning of words and phrases as they are used in the text, including figurative and connotative meanings; analyze the cumulative impact of specific word choices on meaning and tone (e.g., how the language evokes a sense of time and place; how it sets a formal or informal tone)."